wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 3. To push the changes to the private GitHub repository maintained by Choreo, click **0↓ 1↑** in the bottom panel.

     !!! tip
-        This link appears only after the system completes the committing process.
+        This link appears after the system completes the committing process.

     ![Push changes](../assets/img/tutorials/scheduled-task/push-changes.png){.cInlineImage-full}